SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

     CLKCTRL_MULFAC_4x_gc = (0x03<<0),  /* 4 x multiplication factor */
 } CLKCTRL_MULFAC_t;
 ```
 That last like was removed in later versions, to match the datasheet...
-I wonder if you can actually have the PLL multiply the clock by 4 instead of just 2 or 3?
-Betcha you can!
-So what speed were they targeting?
-No popular speed makes much sense if you wanted to keep the oscillator no higher than 48 MHz...
-Hardly anyone clocks AVRs at 12 MHz, and the people who do, are mostly doing it in order to achieve VUSB, and it's way outside the USB spec - I can't imagine Microchip promoteing THAT...
+And it does indeed work!

+This (and the internal oscillator working up to 32 MHz) raises a question - what speed were they targeting during design?
+What if 24 MHz / 48 MHz wasn't the planned max, but what they had to back off to after they found that their process wasn't quite as good as they hoped, that is, under certain temperature and voltage conditions, it didn't meet the strict requirements for reliability that something you are going to put in your car or aeroplane and expect to work 100% of the time.
+Because with a 48 MHz maximum speed, there isn't a popular clock speed that they might be using the 4x multiplier on...

-Now... if `CLK_PER` was rated up to 32 MHz, and and PLL up to 64?
+If `CLK_PER` was meant to be rated up to 32 MHz, and and PLL up to 64?
 32 MHz x 2 == 64 MHz.
-20 MHz like a tinyAVR x 3 = 60 (would be in spec)...
-24 MHz could only go 2x then the 4x would be for the everpopular 16x...
+20 MHz like a tinyAVR x 3 = 60...
+24 MHz could only go 2x - but who would run 24 MHz if 32 MHz was an option? - and the 4x would get you 64 MHz from the ever popular 16 MHz system clock.
+So that's my theory - they designed it in the hopes of being able to do 32 MHz and 64 MHz on the PLL, it didn't meet reliability requirements under pessimal conditions, so they dropped back to 24 MHz and 48 MHz PLL.
+I'm sure glad they left the 32 MHz oscillator option in place though!

 Analog Comparators had a third option for power profile...
-Wonder if it actually works?
+The higher the option, the lower the power consumption, but the higher the latency.
+I wonder if it actually works?
 ```
     AC_POWER_PROFILE3_gc = (0x03<<3),  /* Power profile 3 */
 ```

 ## One "oddity" that's pretty much neutral
-Despite the datasheet saying otherwise, the lowest bit of the address is not ignored when self-programming the flash with SPM  The only time it cares about write alignment is cross ing the
+Despite the datasheet saying otherwise (quite explicitly), the lowest bit of the address is not ignored when self-programming the flash with SPM!
+Except at the boundary between pages, the low bit is treated as one might expect.
+If address provided is the last byte in a page, however, the high byte will be written at the first address in the next page... and the low byte to the second address in the next page!
+Note that our flash-writing libraries only write to even byte addresses (ie, we zero the lowest bit and adjust if needed) - this is only a concern if you write your own bootloader or flash-writing routines.